FionaMacNeill/card_sort/README.md

 <h1>Step 2: Getting started with R and RStudio</h1>

 This tutorial has been created using an RMarkdown file.
-This is a type of file which includes written descriptions and chunks of code which can be run independently.
+This is a type of file that includes written descriptions and chunks of code.
+Each chunk of code can be run seperately and in sequence.
+This allows you to see how things work systematically.
 We recommend completing the entire tutorial within RStudio itself, by working through the RMarkdown file.

+The tutorial uses two free RStudio packages, we will take you through how to install these:
+* Dplyr - a package for data transformations.
+Helpful for filtering and taming wild and complex datasets.
+* Knitr - a package for kniting together and processing the RMarkdown format of the tutorial file.

+'Packages' are essentially reusable units of R code and typically include a series of reuseable functions for specific statistical purposes [https://r-pkgs.org/index.html](Wickham and Bryan, 2019).

 **Download the R Markdown file to use with your own data here:** [../master/cardsort.Rmd](../master/cardsort.Rmd)